SimonIsCoding/darkly/flag12/Resources/README.md

 	-->
    ```

-Starting with these informations, we already have some pists.
+Starting with these informations, we already have some clues.

 ## 1 - Launch Burp and its integrated browser